Service-Design-Studio/final-project-group-2-designerdz/README.md

 This command performs a PATCH request to the specified URL with data field "full_name": dyima -d flag is to write to the URL

-## Database schema (unconfirmed for passport)
+## Database schema
 > passport records is from full_name onwards
 The headers are exactly what is used when passing the JSON data from frontend to rails endpoint API.
-So try to stick to this convention where it is easily readible

 **| id | display_name | title | email | phone_number | full_name | passport_no | passport_expiry | nationality | gender | dob |**